 We take the unauthorized practice of trademark law very seriously.
 Your trademark submission can be rejected, or the legal validity of your trademark registration could be jeopardized, if you take advice or receive assistance from someone who is not authorized to practice law before the USPTO.

 Those are some very strong recommendations and admonitions!
-This law firm has successfully obtained federal trademark registrations across the areas or industries of law, information technology, business consulting, software and software as a service (SAAS), computer hardware, mental health, speech-language pathology, roofing, and hemp.
+This law firm has successfully obtained federal trademark registrations across the areas or industries of law, information technology, business consulting, software and software as a service (SAAS), computer hardware, mental health, speech-language pathology, roofing, retail, travel, and hemp.
 We would welcome the opportunity to potentially increase our registrations across those areas or industries, and we would also welcome the opportunity to work with others.